Why should I prepare for the placement test?

-Test for Success EXPRESS, a free, open lab staffed by faculty and tutors, welcomes students to practice COMPASS-style questions and brush up on basic math, English, and reading skills.
+Test for Success EXPRESS, a free, open lab staffed by faculty and tutors, welcomes students to practice Accuplacer-style questions and brush up on basic math, English, and reading skills.
 The lab is located in the Testing Center.
 Faculty are also available to answer questions about Transitional Studies course options.

 For more information, call (864) 250-8636 or e-mail TSExpress@gvltec.edu.